penninesoaringclub/newsletter/content/posts/2024-07/index.md

 Well, the weather still hasn’t got much better.
 Apart from a couple of reasonable days for the Lakes Charity Classic, it’s been pretty pants, so there hasn’t been much on the hill coaching happening.

+Congratulations though, to Sean Mercer and Matt Haywood for passing their Pilot exams!

 I’m still watching the weather for another coaching day, so keep checking the coaching Telegram group for updates.
 The next time there looks to be a good weekend I’ll try to do something.

 ---